ssadjina/boost_pool/README.md

 - NODEPAY: the lisk node used for payments
 - MINPAYOUT: the minimum amount for a payout

+- You will also need to edit app.js in the /docs or /html folder

 Now edit /docs/index.html and customize the webpage.
 When using a dedicated server just put the content of docs in /var/www/html